Information on the current energy market situation

 The current political situation strongly impacts the already tense and volatile energy market.
-The procurement costs that all energy suppliers have to pay for electricity and also for natural gas have sky rocketed in recent weeks.
+The procurement costs that all energy suppliers have to pay for electricity and also for natural gas have fallen in recent weeks and months, but are still on a high level and simultaneously subject to significant fluctuations.

 Gas price brake and one-off payment